balcilar/gnn-spectral-expressive-power/README.md

 ```
 ![Sample image](images/graph.jpg?raw=true "Title")

 You can read this dataset using Pytorch-geometric by following Python script.
+Note that even though the dataset includes the node coordinates, we neglected it in order to make the problem harder and more realistic in terms of graph research.
 ```
 from utils import BandClassDataset dataset = BandClassDataset(root='dataset/bandclass', pre_transform=None)